GaganAJ-45/Python-for-Data-Analytics/17-oops-classes-objects.md

 ## 3. `__init__` — Constructor

 `__init__` is called **automatically** when an object is created.
-It initializes the object's attributes.
+It initializes the object's attributes. or `__init__` is special method in python it initializes an object when its created.
+Its called automatically when create a new instance of a class

 ```python
 class Student: